You have an admission decision, now what?

 Q: Can I apply for housing before I accept my offer of admission?

-A: No, you can only apply for housing after you accept your offer of admission and before the housing application deadline using your CalNet credentials.
+A: No. You can apply for housing only after you accept your offer of admission and before the housing application deadline, using your CalCentral credentials.

 "Who Can I Talk to About...?"

-A: You’ll be invited through a task in CalCentral to complete Golden Bear Advising.
-Golden Bear Advising covers campus academic resources, an introduction to your college, and how to enroll in your classes.
-Please visit Golden Bear Advising for more information!
+A: You’ll receive an invitation via a task in CalCentral to complete Golden Bear Advising.
+This program provides an overview of campus academic resources, an introduction to your college, and guidance on enrolling in classes.
+Visit the Golden Bear Advising for more information!

 Q: Who do I talk to about the American History and Institutions requirements and the American Cultures requirement?